TonyIvchenko/playground/src/ctscan/README.md

 - Add `--show-output-paths` to print all sweep artifact paths before running anything.
 - Add `--list-architectures` to print the supported sweep architectures.
 - Add `--list-encoders` to print the available SMP encoder backbones for the sweep runner.
+- Add `--list-encoder-weights` to print the supported sweep encoder-weight selectors.
 - Add `--list-losses` to print the supported sweep losses.
 - Add `--list-optimizers` to print the supported sweep optimizers.
 - Add `--list-class-weight-modes` to print the supported sweep class-weight modes.